The following qualifications are needed to apply:

 How to Apply

-The application deadline occurs at the beginning of December, for admission the following fall.
+The application opens annually on October 1, and the deadline falls at the beginning of December, for admission the following fall.
 Most admissions decisions are made by the end of February.
 Submit the following required materials to the UCSF Graduate Division online application:

 - Scores from GRE and TOEFL or IELTS for non-native English Speakers

 - Official transcripts from all institutions attended